ghuynh11/truth-seeker-data-analysis-project/README.md

 **General findings about meta-data features:**
 - Skewed distributions of the following features: followers_count, friends_count, favourites_count, and statuses_count.
 A few users have disproportionately high values.
 This skew affects the average values of these features, making medians more representative of the Twitter users as they are less sensitive to outliers.
 - Engagement variability: the replies and retweets features all have median value of 0.
 This shows that while engagement is low for many tweets, a subset receives very high engagement (e.g. max retweets 126,062), possibly indicating a small amount viral or highly discussed content in the TruthSeeker dataset.
-- Influence and Credibility: With low average values in credibility score and influence score, most users in the dataset appear to have modest credibility and influence.
+- Influence and Credibility of the users: With low average values in credibility score and influence score, most users in the dataset appear to have modest credibility and influence.
 The maximum credibility score is 1 and maximum influence score is 0.2.
 This could indicate a diverse set of users, including both prominent and ordinary users on Twitter.
 - Word count is generally within the range of short-form content which is typical on Twitter, with a few longer posts (likely from users with Twitter Blue or now called X Premium).

+**General findings about lexical features:**
+- Text simplicity: The tweets from the dataset tends to be formulated in short, direct language, with lower average counts of conjunctions and long words.
+The short word frequency is high: a tweet with approx. 35 words has about 21 short words on average.
+- Generally low frequency of question marks and exclamations.
+- Capitals and digits (numbers) appear to be used often in the tweets of the dataset.
+On average, a tweet with approx. 35 words has about 13 capitals and 4 numbers.

+### 2. Engagement Metrics Analysis:

+**Tool:** SQL, Tableau

+**Features about the users**

+**Engagement features**